adithyab22/Voyager/README.md

 Summarized documentation:

 ListScreen:
-Has code to display the list of options to user plus to obtain the floor id and navigation details using IALocationManager.
+Displays the list of functional options to user.
+Obtain the floor id and navigation details uploaded on indooratlas website using IALocationManager.

 BlueDotView:
 Re-sizes the marker to help determine your exact location.